deodandem/1134/content/docs/Schedule/_index.md

 ### Week 8: Oct 19, 21, 23 – Georgic

 <p class="descript">
-This week involves poems of <q>instruction</q> or <q>information,</q> as well as longer descriptive poems.
-What makes a modern "Georgic"?
+This week involves poems of <q>instruction</q> or <q>information.</q> What makes a modern "Georgic"?
+How do we analyze an entire book?
 </p>

-Oct 19 -  Hass, "Georgic"; Virgil, Georgics, Book I
+Oct 19 -  Virgil, Georgics, Book I; Hass, "Georgic"
 <p class="descript">
 Preparation: TBA
 </p>